 Rosa and Murray Bell's case was dismissed in court in 2023, after the judge found no basis for their attempt to claim land that did not belong to them, including plans to build over the legal boundary.

-TWO YEARS AFTER (in 2025) their boundary dispute was dismissed in court, Rosa and Murray Bell began circulating misleading claims in what appears to be an act of retaliation against the Myers.
+TWO YEARS AFTER (in 2025) their boundary dispute was dismissed in court, Rosa and Murray Bell began circulating misleading claims in what appears to be an act of retaliation and sustained harassment against the Myers.

-However, these are the real facts, proven by Rosa and Murray Bell's own title deed, planning application and adverse possession claim documents distributed by their own solicitor.
+However, these are the real facts, proven by Rosa and Murray Bell's own title deed, planning application and adverse possession claim documents distributed by Rosa Bell's own solicitor.

 Fact-check: Title Deeds, Legal Boundary Confirmation and Media Disinformation